Consumer behaviour: Information search

 Specific brand names enter the consumer's consideration set based on the extent to which they satisfy the consumer's purchasing objectives and/or the salience or accessibility of the brand at the time of making the purchase decision.
 By implication, brand names that are more memorable are more likely to be accessible.
 Traditionally, one of the main roles of advertising and promotion was to increase the likelihood that a brand name was included in the consumer's evoked set.
 Repeated exposure to brand names through intensive advertising was the primary method for increasing top-of-mind brand awareness.
 However, the advent of the Internet means that consumers can obtain brand/product information from a multiplicity of different platforms.
 In practice, the consideration set has assumed greater importance in the purchase decision process because consumers are no longer totally reliant on memory.
 This is marketing, which could be defined as "the process by which companies create value for customers and build strong customer relationships, in order to capture value from customers in return."
 This definition strongly implies that the relationship is built upon an exchange and the "creation" of value.
-This means that a need is built for a consumer, with the product presented or advertised to them through an analytical study of the user's patterns of consumption and their behaviors and habits.
+This means that a need is built for a consumer, with the product presented or advertised to them through an analytical study of the user's patterns of consumption and their behaviours and habits.
 The implication for marketers is that relevant brand information should be disseminated as widely as possible and included on any forum where consumers are likely to search for product or brand information, whether traditional media or digital media channels.
 Thus, marketers require a rich understanding of the typical consumer's touchpoints.